emojivibe/FitrWoman-is-the-best-app-in-the-history-of-universe-azure-women-hackathon/idea/README.md

 # Main Features
 1. Available in multiple languages
 2. Smart AI Disease Detection
-3.Easy to use BMI Calculator
+3. Easy to use BMI Calculator
-4.Easy to book an appointment with doctor
+4. Easy to book an appointment with doctor
-5.Smart Chatbot
+5. Smart Chatbot

 # Methodology
 1. For frontend we have used React Js.